Monday, August 16, 2010

 It's a dirty job but somebody's gotta do it.

-The town was built on the proviso that one day, the administrators of the (government owned) State Electricity Commission (SEC), might decide that they needed to access the rich coal seam that lay underneath the township.
+The town was built on the proviso that one day, the State Electricity Commission (SEC), might need to access the rich coal seam that lay underneath it.
 And that day did come.
-Somewhere in the mid 1960's there was something akin to a mini revolt by the towns folk against the SEC and for years they protested against their town being dismantled at the whim of some faceless bureaucrat/s.
-Money was raised, campaigns were hatched, people joined in to fight for their township
+In the mid 1960's there was a revolt by the towns folk against the SEC and for years they protested against their town being dismantled at the whim of some faceless bureaucrats.
+Money was raised, campaigns were hatched, people joined in to fight for their township.

 "Come on bro - It's the Wars!"

-When I was born into this battle in the mid 1970's, it was already pretty much a given that the man had won over the workers.
-But even then, there was a hell of a lot of life in the old girl...the town I mean...even though, it was clear that she was a dame in decline.
+When I was born into this battle in the mid 1970's, it was already a given that the man had won against the workers.
+There was a hell of a lot of life in the old girl even though she was a dame in decline.

 Yallourn township circa 1970's.
 My first home.

-Yallourn's facilities were still pretty much the gold standard even then (or at least - that's how I remember them through my rose colored glasses).
-In particular, the cinema - or 'theater' as it was lovingly referred to - remains lodged in my mind as perhaps thee grandest of the grand old dames of Yallourn's architecture.
+Yallourn's facilities were the gold standard.
+In particular, the cinema - or 'theater' as it was lovingly referred to - remains in my mind the grandest of Yallourn's architecture.

 Yallourn's cinema, 1975.

-For me, I had the pleasure and I guess the rare privilege of seeing a movie there.
-It was only one movie but it was a film that was to have a profound effect on me that continues until this very day.
+For me, I had the pleasure and privilege of seeing one movie there.
+It was only one but it was to have a profound effect on me.

 I can still remember the very first time I saw Star Wars.